ppy/osu-wiki/news/2018/2018-06-17-project-loved-week-of-june-17th.md

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/catch/gigadelic-camellia-s-the-tera-rmx-.jpg)](https://osu.ppy.sh/community/forums/topics/762314)

-[Camellia - gigadelic (Camellia's "The TERA" RMX)](https://osu.ppy.sh/beatmapsets/388122) by ::Alumetorz::{ user=531253 } and [Minato Yukina](https://osu.ppy.sh/users/531253)\
+[Camellia - gigadelic (Camellia's "The TERA" RMX)](https://osu.ppy.sh/beatmapsets/388122) by ::Alumetorz::{ user=531253 } and ::Minato Yukina::{ user=531253 }\
 *written by ::Ascendance::{ user=2931883 }*

 ::Minato Yukina::{ user=531253 } returns for this round of Project Loved with one of his patented "Nervous Breakdown" maps, gigadelic!
 Like most of the Nervous Breakdown series, gigadelic boasts challenging patterns at a fast pace and features classic CLSW patterns that long-time fans of the series will be sure to enjoy.
 Don't let the comfort of HP5 fool you, though; one miss could be your downfall as you succumb to a downpour of challenging jumps and devastating antiflow.
 Regardless of the daunting task ahead, you won't want to miss this map!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/catch/fierce-fight-remix.jpg)](https://osu.ppy.sh/community/forums/topics/762215)

-[S.S.H. - Fierce Fight-Remix](https://osu.ppy.sh/beatmapsets/40480) by ::Snow Note::{ user=643394 }, [DakkyChan](https://osu.ppy.sh/users/2107017), ::ExGon::{ user=214187 } and [inaba-tan](https://osu.ppy.sh/users/477744)\
+[S.S.H. - Fierce Fight-Remix](https://osu.ppy.sh/beatmapsets/40480) by ::Snow Note::{ user=643394 }, ::DakkyChan::{ user=2107017 }, ::ExGon::{ user=214187 } and ::inaba-tan::{ user=477744 }\
 *written by ::SartNYAN OwO xD::{ user=4100941 }*

-Coming in with probably the most unorthodox map of this week's osu!catch loved vote are ::ExGon::{ user=214187 } and [DakkyChan](https://osu.ppy.sh/users/2107017) with their collab on Fierce Fight-Remix.
+Coming in with probably the most unorthodox map of this week's osu!catch loved vote are ::ExGon::{ user=214187 } and ::DakkyChan::{ user=2107017 } with their collab on Fierce Fight-Remix.
 With really no other pattern than cross screen jumps and 280BPM left-rights, this map clocks in as a huge challenge for even the very best of players, as you will need some crazy consistency to stay alive on this map.
 Fierce Fight-Remix definitely also feels like an old school map, for those of us who are into that.
 So go take it for a spin, perhaps you will discover this style to be very much to your liking!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/catch/holdin-on-skrillex-nero-remix-.jpg)](https://osu.ppy.sh/community/forums/topics/762216)